eagle840/killercoda-labs/singlekafka/step4.md

 `./producer.py getting_started.ini`{{exec}}

-#### start consomer
+#### start consumer

-in a second tab, run the producer several times to see the data going through Kafka
+in a another tab, run the consumer - you'll see the items processed from the producer, now return to the producer tab and run  several times to see the data going through Kafka

 `cd ~ && cd kafka-python-getting-started`{{exec}}